ShellSPORT 5000 European Championship race

 - Lola T360 [HU5] (Brian Robinson): New to Nigel Clarkson (Cirencester, Gloucestershire) and raced by him and by Richard Scott (London) in British Formula Atlantic, backed by Hurford Jones Ltd. To Nick May (Sutton, Surrey) for the 1975 British series, with Strakers of Wimbledon Ltd sponsorship, and run by Dave Price Racing.
 To Brian Robinson (Stockton-on-Tees, County Durham) and converted to Formula 2 specification for Shellsport Group 8 races in 1976.
 To John Morrison (Warwick) for Shellsport G8 and libre racing in 1977, then to Kevin Bowditch (Maidenhead) race appearances 1978, then Martin Mansell (Middlesex), who raced it as a Lola "FA79" with Winchmore Hill Garage sponsorship in Formula Atlantic in 1979.
 Mansell crashed heavily at Brands Hatch in April 1979, and did not appear again.
 It was next seen in 1990 when it was bought by Robert McGimpsey (Newtownards, County Down, Northern Ireland) from a dealer somewhere in the English midlands.
 It was then fitted with a 3-litre Weslake engine, and McGimpsey used it for one season in hillclimbing before the engine and chassis were sold separately.
 It was bought by two friends in 1993 or 1994, and in 2012 they still had it.

 - March 732/742 (Geoff Friswell): STP March Engineering works car for Jean-Pierre Beltoise at the first race, then for Hans-Joachim Stuck at two races and then for Jean-Pierre Jarier at two races.
 A new car, 732-10, was later built for Beltoise so this 732-1 became what March called the "training car" and was used by Stuck later in the year and was then the third spare car remaining in March's transporter at several races.
 Probably for Mário Cabral at Estoril.
 Then unknown until June 1975 when acquired by John Calvert for libre racing in 742 spec.
-To Geoff Friswell mid-1976 and later to Jonathan Buncombe who fitted an FVC engine for libre races.
-Sold to Roger Orgee for Formula Atlantic in 1979.
+To Geoff Friswell mid-1976, rebuilt for him by Brian Lisles and fitted with a Hart 420R engine, but wrecked in practice at Oulton Park in September.
+Rebuilt on a 742 chassis and raced in two late-season events.
+Later to Jonathan Buncombe who fitted an FVC engine for libre races.
+Sold to Roger Orgee and further modified to 772P specification for Formula Atlantic in 1979.
 Sold after the 1979 season to Harry Vickers' Cowgate Motors in Newcastle and was used in the construction of their Group 5 Lotus Elan HV/80/S2 for Nicky Ellis.
 This car used a standard Elan backbone chassis with the suspension from the ex-Orgee 732/742/772 and a Swindon BDX.
 All that would have been left of Orgee's car would have been the monocoque, and as this was a replacement 742 tub, the March 732 had effectively ceased to exist.

 - Trojan T101 (Jim Kelly): See full history: Trojan T101/102.